 @Tiny_victorian_home stunning living space using 'Adulting'.

 Adulting, our deep, greyed teal has been one of COAT’s most popular living room colours since it’s release, and for good reason.
 It’s a very grown up decision to make.
-Bringing out the complexity of Adulting is a tough job, using either soft neutrals like Detox & Pampas or with inky blacks seems to do the job though, as seen from this stunning Victorian living room above by @tiny_victorian_home.
+Bringing out the complexity of Adulting is a tough job, but creating a two colour combination for living rooms with this colour is best when combined with soft neutrals like Detox & Pampas.
+Inky blacks seem to do the job too though, as seen from this stunning Victorian living room above by @tiny_victorian_home.
 One of our fave design ideas for colourful living rooms over the last year.

 Sometimes, dark isn’t dark enough.
 Walls and ceilings in shadowy blacks produce a foolproof backdrop to art work, where they then become the highlight of the room.
 This works particularly well in small spaces with little natural light.
 Try blue blacks like David Rose and Forever & Ever to make brasses, bronzes and mid-century furniture look particularly luxe.